Cavic Festival 2025: Merged Realms – Beyond Boundaries

 Call for Workshop Participants

 Are you passionate about merging art and technology?
 Do you want to collaborate with like-minded innovators to create groundbreaking projects?
-Join our pre-festival workshops and hackathons in June 2025!
+Join our pre-festival workshops and hackathons in September 2025!

 - Animating Heritage: Create short animated films inspired by African folktales using tools like Blender and Toon Boom.